Letters & Consultations

 - Open letter to protect the Western Isles Library Services (21 November 2018) We wrote to the Leader of Comhairle nan Eilean Siar in response to their Service Redesign 2018/19 public consultation, urging him to protect the Library Service in the Western Isles, which includes a vital mobile library service (see letter of 19 February below).

 - Open letter to East Dunbartonshire Council Leaders to protect their library service (21 November 2018) We call on the joint Council Leaders of East Dunbartonshire Council NOT to approve the recommendation of the Leisure & Culture Trust to shut three of the area’s libraries.
+On 22 March 2019, extra funding was approved at the 11th hour to keep these libraries open.

 - A letter in support of the mobile library service delivered by Comhairle nan Eilean Siar (19 February 2018) Our letter supports the outstanding mobile service already being delivered to residents of the Western Isles and urges the Comhairle to invest in three new library vehicles to ensure continuity of this vital service.